debbdeb/NarrateAStory/README.md

 ## **Focus Areas**

 - Developing crowdsourced datasets for the documentation of rare heritage
-- Developing heritage ontologies for rare heritage using crowdsourced data
+- Developing rare heritage ontologies for rare heritage using crowdsourced data
-- Developing ontology mapping techniques and immersive storytelling experiences for heritage
+- Developing ontology mapping techniques and immersive storytelling experiences for rare heritage
 - Developing low-cost eye-tracking systems for audience engagement analysis in heritage exhibitions

 While developed for digital heritage research, these low-cost eye-tracking methodologies are designed to be extensible and adaptable to other domains, such as social attention research in ADHD.